Please send any suggestions and comments.

-About 5.7 million American adults or about 2.6 percent of the population age 18 and older in any given year, are diagnosed as having bipolar disorder.
+About 5.7 million American adults or about 2.6 percent of the population age 18 and older in any given year are diagnosed as having bipolar disorder.
 Bipolar disorder typically develops in late adolescence or early adulthood.
 However, some people have their first symptoms during childhood, and some develop them late in life."

 The diagnosis of bipolar disorder has increased exponentially in a short period of time, from 20,000 cases in youths and children in 1993 to 800,000 in 2003.
-This represents about one-percent of the young population.
+This represents about one percent of the young population.
 See Archives of General Psychiatry, September 2007.
 Off-site link

-|Bipolar disorder treatment: Seroquel (quetiapine)-among other prescription drugs- is prescribed for bipolar disorder, schizophrenia and anxiety disorders for adults and children.
-Seroquel (quetiapine)an atypical antipsychotic - Photo: Raining
+Seroquel (quetiapine) is among other prescription drugs prescribed for bipolar disorder, schizophrenia and anxiety disorders in adults and children.
+Seroquel (quetiapine) is an atypical antipsychotic.
+Photo: Raining

 Childhood Bipolar Disorder

-Because the diagnoses of bipolar disorder has risen exponentially, and children as young as 4 years old, even as young as 2 years old, are being prescribed strong medications, which usually are sedating, this has raised red flags to many who are aware of the situation, as there have been deaths associated with drug overdose for children who have been prescribed multiple medications.
-Some question whether such frequency in labeling is justified, as well as the intensity with which pharmaceutical treatments are pursued.(Olfman, S. 2007)
+Because the diagnosis of bipolar disorder has risen exponentially, and children as young as four years old (even as young as two years old) are being prescribed strong medications, which usually are sedating, red flags are flashing to many who are aware of the situation, as there have been deaths associated with drug overdose for children who have been prescribed multiple medications.
+Some question whether such frequency in labeling is justified, as well as the intensity with which pharmaceutical treatments are pursued (Olfman, S. 2007).